 Many offices are doing all they can to help parents safely continue well-care visits for their children.
 As Dr. Nicklas puts it, “We would much rather see you than not see you.”

 Your pediatrician is likely still offering in-person visits for well-care checks, and you can call to ask about the new policies they’ve put in place.
 They may be using protective equipment like masks, gloves and gowns to ensure a safe environment, and they’ve likely enhanced their cleaning practices.
-Additionally, they may also have a new policy or system that helps keep well and sick patients separated to prevent the spread of infection.
+Additionally, they may also have a new policy or system that helps keep well and sick patients separated to prevent the spread of coronavirus disease (COVID-19).

 They might also have innovative care options like telehealth visits where you and your child can talk with your doctor from the comfort of your own home.
 These virtual visits are helpful for things like medication checks, asthma evaluations and other general consults for mental and emotional well-being.